CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 7. Twin Pools Cave

 This cavern, altered by the Vermkins' actions, now features two large pools of water occupying half its space.
 A narrow waterfall descends from the eastern wall, feeding one pool, while the other drains out through the western end, forming the stream that exits the cave mouth below.
 Low fieldstone walls act as dams, controlling the water levels.
+Character's who pay attention to the pools can attempt a CL 3 Perception check to notice a clam under the water, which contains a Pearl (100 bc).

 An expansive exit lies to the south, and two smaller passages lead west.
 The constant noise of the waterfall reverberates, creating challenges for auditory perception.
 In this chamber, three Vermkins stand guard.
 If the Vermkin in area 5 has alerted the Vermkins here to the characters' presence, they are prepared for potential conflict.
 The waterfall's sound isolates this area from the adjacent one (area 8), preventing them from hearing each other.
 Thus, if combat erupts here, one Vermkin hastens to area 8 to warn Thrak.

 **Rock Dams.** The Vermkins ingeniously constructed simple dams to manipulate the water flow through the heart of their complex.
 Should the Vermkin sentry in area 5 signal for the release of a flood, one or both pools may be nearly empty, allowing the stream to flow unimpeded.